 God and the Founders: Madison, Washington, and Jefferson.
 By Vincent Phillip Muñoz.
 Cambridge University Press 2009.
 Pp. 242.
 ISBN: 0-521-51515-7.

 27 J. L. & Relig.
 101 (2011)

 Scholarly Commons Citation

 Shulman, Jeffrey, "The Siren Song of History: Originalism and the Religion Clauses" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 696.
+696.